 - the person has not made a request to not receive direct marketing communications from the charity.

-- the person has given consent for their information to be used for this purpose (or it is impracticable for the charity to obtain the consent);
+- the person has given consent for their information to be used for this purpose (or it is not practical for the charity to obtain the consent)

 Importantly, APP 7 requires a charity to act on a person’s request to not receive direct marketing communications.
 If a charity uses a person’s information for direct marketing (or for facilitating direct marketing by other organisations), the person may request: